 BCF has developed foundational curriculum in the General Education and Biblical/Theological areas of study to provide a foundation for the following degree programs.
 Each degree program requires 33 hours of General Education foundation and 18 hours of Biblical/Theological foundation in addition to each degree's specific requirements.
 The foundational curriculum is listed below.

 BCF General Education Foundation Competencies/Outcomes

-Upon completion of the foundational studies in General Education, students shall be able to...
+Upon completion of the foundational studies in General Education, students will be able to do the following: